 - Preheat the oven to 375 degrees F. Line a large baking dish with parchment paper.

-- Place 2-3 tbsp of filling on one side, leaving an edge.
+- Place 2-3 tablespoon of filling on one side, leaving an edge.

 - Fold one side of the dough over to the other and make the ends meet each other.
 Press the edges together carefully.
 Finish by pressing the edges down with a fork to seal or pinching pleats along the edge.
 Place on baking sheet, repeat with remaining dough and filling.